Wellness Services Offered

-|Wellness Counselors use a brief, solution-focused model of counseling.
-Some problems may be resolved in 1-3 sessions.
-Wake Tech does NOT offer intensive psychotherapy or case management services.
-Students needing those services will be referred to other professionals or agencies, on or off campus.
+Wellness counselors use a brief, solution-focused model of counseling.
+Some problems may be resolved in one to six sessions.
+Wake Tech doesn't offer intensive psychotherapy or case management services.
+Students needing those services will be referred to other professionals or agencies on or off campus.

-- Crisis counseling and assistance includes emotional support, interventions, and feedback to assist students in crisis.
+- Crisis counseling and assistance includes emotional support, interventions and feedback to assist students in crisis.

 Confidential information is not shared outside of Wake Tech except in the following circumstances:

 - A student has provided signed, written consent for the release of information

 - A student expresses intent to harm himself, herself or another person

 - There is reasonable suspicion of abuse or neglect of a minor child, elderly person or dependent adult

 - A subpoena or other court order requires the disclosure of information